 3.3 Licensees should establish and implement adequate and appropriate AML/CTF systems (including customer acceptance policies and procedures) taking into account factors including products and services offered, types of customers, geographical locations involved.

-&lt;sup>3 Other than the AMLO, licensees should also ensure that the AML/CTF requirements under the DTROPO, the OSCO and the UNATMO are complied with.
+5 Other than the AMLO, licensees should also ensure that the AML/CTF requirements under the DTROPO, the OSCO, the UNATMO, the UNSO and the WMD(CPS)O are complied with.

 Proper implementation of policies and procedures